needle-mirror/com.unity.scripting.python/Documentation~/index.md

-# Python for Unity
+# Python Scripting

-Python for Unity facilitates Unity's interaction with various media and entertainment industry applications and ensures that you can integrate Unity into a broader production pipeline seamlessly.
+Python Scripting facilitates Unity's interaction with various media and entertainment industry applications and ensures that you can integrate Unity into a broader production pipeline seamlessly.
 Potential benefits of using Python in your Unity project include: